Home What's New with Universal Links

 Photo by NASA

-For a service that has both a website and an app, the functionality of Universal Links is extremely important for user experience, achieving seamless integration between the web and the app.
+For a service that has both a website and an app, the functionality of Universal Links is crucial for user experience, achieving seamless integration between the web and the app.
 However, it has always been set up simply without much emphasis.
-Recently, I spent some time researching it and recorded some interesting findings.
+Recently, I spent some time researching and documenting some interesting things.

 Common Considerations

-For the services I’ve handled, the consideration for implementing Universal Links is that the app does not fully implement the website’s functionality.
-Universal Links recognize the domain name, and as long as the domain matches, it will open the app.
-To address this issue, you can use NOT to exclude URLs that do not have corresponding functionality in the app.
-If the website service URLs are very extreme, it might be better to create a new subdomain for Universal Links.
+In services I have worked on, the consideration for implementing Universal Links is that the app does not have complete website functionality.
+Universal Links recognize the domain name, and as long as the domain name matches, the app will open.
+To address this issue, you can exclude URLs on the app that do not have corresponding functionality on the website.
+If the website service URLs are very specific, it may be better to create a new subdomain for Universal Links.

 When does apple-app-site-association update?

-• iOS < 14, the app will query the Universal Links website’s apple-app-site-association upon first installation or update.
+• For iOS < 14, the app will query the apple-app-site-association of the Universal Links website during the first installation or update.

-• iOS ≥ 14, Apple CDN caches and periodically updates the Universal Links website’s apple-app-site-association.
-The app will fetch it from Apple CDN upon first installation or update.
-However, there is a problem here: the apple-app-site-association on Apple CDN might still be outdated.
+• For iOS ≥ 14, Apple CDN caches and periodically updates the apple-app-site-association of the Universal Links website.
+The app will fetch it from Apple CDN during the first installation or update.
+However, there may be a problem here as the apple-app-site-association on Apple CDN may still be outdated.

-I personally think it should be updated within 48 hours at the latest.
-So, if there are any changes to apple-app-site-association, it is recommended to update it a few days before the app is released.
+I personally think it should be updated at least every 48 hours… so if you make changes to apple-app-site-association, it is recommended to update it online a few days before the app update is released.

 apple-app-site-association Apple CDN Confirmation: